micropolis/ft-robot-control/README.md

 ### Methods

 #### void init(int motorId, int counterId, int switchId, float pulsesPerDegreeRotation, bool reversed);
-Call the init function to adjust the motor methods to individual axis setup.
+Call the init function to adjust the motor methods to individual axis setups.

   * `motorId` expects an ftDuino identifier, like `Ftduino::M1`.
   * `counterId` expects the corresponding counter input from the rotary encoder, like `Ftduino::C1`.